raphaelpreston/KnotTheory/README.md

  - has a problem with small arcs for some reason
  - assumption: i0 and j dirs must arrive at an i1 and i1, k dirs must arrive at i0 crossings

+ - alternative way to get incoming direction from c1 in dir to c2:
+ Get the endpoints of the arc in dir from c1.
+If the second (or first, depending on dir) is c2, then you know which way it's coming in to c2.
+The key is that you know that c1 and c2 are neighbors.

 - always trying to balance computation on the fly vs computation on changes, like with being able to quickly compute crossings between or keeping track of the "flipped" knot so that